 I am going to analyse part of the poem, the part I found at www.victorianweb.org but the poem is more extensive.
 The poem is separated on paragraphs of five verses each one.
 The title talks about a pure woman, I think that it refers to a virgin woman.
-The poem and the picture show a pure woman on heaven, she is a young woman and it is probably that she have had a premature died, because she looks at the earth with an unhappy expression, she is leaned in a bar.
-The poet misses her and remember her, he says us how the woman was, he says she had deep eyes and blond hair.
+The poem and the picture show a pure woman in heaven, she is a young woman and it is probably that she had had a premature death.
+She is leaned in a bar and it seems that she is looking at the earth with an unhappy expression, she is leaned in a bar.
+The poet misses her and remembers her, he tells us how the woman was, he says she had deep eyes and blond hair.
 He describes her and when we look at the picture we see that the woman is dressed as the poet says.
-But in the poem we imagine that who loves the woman is the author, and we hope that the man who appears in the picture was him, but we can see a gentleman with a sword, this image does not correspond with the idea that we have about a writer, because a writer must appear with daily clothes and probably he must wear a fountain pen not a sword.
+But in the poem we imagine that who loves the woman is the author, and we hope that the man who appears in the picture were him, but we can see a gentleman with a sword, this image does not correspond with the idea that we have about a writer, because a writer must appear with daily clothes and probably he must wear a fountain pen not a sword.
 I think that the writer shows himself as a gentleman because a lady would not love a poet, she would love a man that seems like her blue prince.
-The woman is looking to her gentleman and he lies in the earth looking at her too, and probably they miss each other, because they are separated.
-The angels that appear between the lovers are the limit that separate them, the angels represent purity and it seems that they are laughing or making grimaces to the lovers, they are "kissing the air".
-At the "Divina Comedia" the angels are in the circle before where the virgin Maria is, and they are the chorus of God, the lady is with them and I think that she is nearly the Virgin Maria because her purity, and because the poet idealises her, he thinks she is a celestial woman.
-The lovers at the top of the picture represent the idealised love, the woman and the gentleman would like to kiss and hug each other, but this can be only occur in dreams and because that the image of the lovers together is blurred.
+The woman is looking at her gentleman and he lies on the earth looking at her too, and probably they miss each other, because they are separated.
+The angels that appear between the lovers are the limit that separate them, the angels represent purity and it seems that they are laughing or making grimaces at the lovers, they are "kissing the air".
+In the "The Divine Comedy" by Dante Alighieri, the angels are in the circle before where the virgin Maria is, and they are the chorus of God, the lady is with them and I think that she is nearly the Virgin Maria because of her purity, and because the poet idealises her, he thinks she is a celestial woman.
+The lovers at the top of the picture represent the idealised love, the woman and the gentleman would like to kiss and hug each other, but this can only occur in dreams and because the image of the lovers together is blurred.